 - Integrated so that it brings relevance and rigor to the learning, allows students to connect ideas and transfer knowledge across content areas,

 - Supported with timely and focused interventions when necessary, then student achievement and engagement in early literacy and mathematics will increase.

 The state academic standards simply state the goals related to content of what students are expected to know; designing and implementing instruction that support students in achieving these goals is a decision made by educators in local districts and classrooms.
-The Office of Education Improvement and Innovation has launched the Early Literacy and Mathematics Initiative (ELMI) to support educators with successful implementation of the state standards for English Language Arts (ELA) and mathematics.
+The Office of Educational Supports has launched the Early Literacy and Mathematics Initiative (ELMI) to support educators with successful implementation of the state standards for English Language Arts (ELA) and mathematics.
 Messaging and supports are designed to highlight six examples of instructional practices, three for early literacy and three for early mathematics.